Course - Food technology - meat and fish - MATV3002

 Learning methods and activities

-Lectures (40 hours), laboratory exercises (15 hours) and a theoretical problem based assignment.
-Students are expected to spend approximately 150 hours on self-study, including preparation for lectures and laboratory work as well as reporting laboratory work and the assignment
+Lectures (40 hours), laboratory exercises (55 hours), and exercises (5 in total).
+It is expected that students will spend approximately 150 hours on self-study, including preparation for lectures and laboratory work, as well as reporting on laboratory work and submitting exercises (4 out of 5 must be approved).

 Compulsory assignments